habitat-sh/on-prem-builder/docs-chef-io/content/builder-oauth.md

 Do a `hab svc status` to check the status of all the services.
 They may take a few seconds to all come up.

-If things don't work as expected (eg, if all the services are not in the `up` state), please see the [Troubleshooting](troubleshooting.md) documentation.
+If things don't work as expected (eg, if all the services are not in the `up` state), see the [Troubleshooting](troubleshooting.md) documentation.

-## Minio Web UI
+## MinIO Web UI

-The Chef Habitat Builder on-prem stores package artifacts in [Minio](https://github.com/minio/minio).
-By default, the Minio instance will be available on port 9000 (or whatever port you specified in your `bldr.env`).
-Please confirm that the Minio UI is available, and that you can log in with the credentials that were specified in your `bldr.env` file.
+The Chef Habitat Builder on-prem stores package artifacts in [MinIO](https://github.com/minio/minio).
+By default, the MinIO instance will be available on port 9000 (or whatever port you specified in your `bldr.env`).
+Please confirm that the MinIO UI is available, and that you can log in with the credentials that were specified in your `bldr.env` file.
 There should already be a bucket created in which to host the artifacts.

 ## Chef Habitat Builder on-prem Web UI